 If your child is under a year…

 You will more than likely need to have alternative milk for your baby unless your baby is close to a year when you find out you are pregnant.
 Donor milk or formula is the best options before a year when your own milk isn’t an option.

 A lot of children over a year don’t seem as bothered by the drop in milk supply and often continue to nurse, even if it’s just dry nursing.
 If your baby was nursing a lot, and it was a significant source of their nutrition, you may want to start offering whole milk or other dairy products.

 Decide if you want to continue breastfeeding

-If you would like to continue breastfeeding through pregnancy and possibly tandem, I highly recommend this class – Breastfeeding Through Pregancy and Beyond.
-It’s written by a fantastic IBCLC who has breastfed through pregnancy and then tandem fed her children.
+If you would like to continue breastfeeding through pregnancy and possibly tandem, I highly recommend this class – Breastfeeding Through Pregnancy and Beyond.
+It’s written by a fantastic IBCLC who has breastfed through pregnancy and then tandem-fed her children.

 Ready to wean?
 That’s an understandable choice, too!
 My online workshop, Weaning Made Easy, will have everything you need to successfully wean your baby in a positive way.

 Take a breastfeeding class or get a prenatal consult